Penrose Park Silverton Caravan Park

 We Drive From Moree To Lightning Ridge Via Walgett

-we drive to Lightning Ridge via Moree and Walgett.
+We drive to Lightning Ridge via Moree and Walgett.
 Moree looked like a much nicer town than I had imagined it would be.
 We saw cotton plantations and huge bales of cotton in some paddocks, the paddocks and scale of everything out here is completely enormous.

 Paddocks Stretch To The Horizon